 – How can we be radical dreamers of utopia while keeping our feet on the ground, or in the water, as it may be?

 ARTIST IN RESIDENCE

 Katherine Ball (Detroit, USA) is the ‘Water Filtration and Infiltration’ artist in residence.
-You can visit her in the ‘water laboratory tower’ or contact her at: firstname.lastname@example.org.
-She welcomes you to collaborate, contaminate, and get curious.
+You can contact her at: firstname.lastname@example.org.
+She welcomes your contamination.